 As you may already know, I eat eggs for breakfast nearly every day.
 It does take time to make eggs in the morning—not a lot of time, but we all know how some mornings can be very rushed.
 Because of this, I like to always have a back-up.
 I try to make it a priority to prepare some meals and snacks ahead of time — usually Sundays are for this but sometimes I get in “cooking mode” on work nights too.
 One of my favorite recipes to cook ahead is an egg bake.
-Egg bakes are easy to whip together and they refrigerate, freeze and reheat really well!
-I like to make a pan ahead of time, cut into eight portions and freeze four pieces for later use (or emergency meals or snacks!) and put the rest in the refrigerator for quick breakfasts for the next four days.
+They are easy to whip together and refrigerate, freeze and reheat really well!
+I like to make a pan ahead of time, cut it into eight portions and freeze four pieces for later use (or emergency meals or snacks!) and put the rest in the refrigerator for quick breakfasts for the next four days.
 I have this same prepare-ahead-and-reheat system with protein pancakes too :)

-Many people ask me for the recipe for my egg bake, so it’s been on my mind for a while because to be honest, I’ve never followed a recipe!
-I usually just whip a half dozen to a dozen eggs together and throw into a pan with whichver veggies I have on hand (usually spinach, tomatoes and/or other random leftovers.)
+Many people ask me for the recipe to my egg bake, so it’s been on my mind for a while because to be honest, I’ve never followed a recipe!
+I usually just whip a half dozen to a dozen eggs together and throw them into a pan with whatever veggies I have on hand (usually spinach, tomatoes and/or other random leftovers).
 I always add a healthy fat (either heavy whipping cream or coconut milk) and a half cup to a full cup of cottage cheese.
 Sometimes I sprinkle in some cheese, flax seeds and/or chia seeds.
 It’s quite random but it seems to always turn out great!
-Regardless, I know that it helps to have a recipe to start with when trying new things, so tonight I set out to establish an egg bake recipe.
+Regardless, I know it helps to have a recipe to start with when trying new things, so tonight I set out to establish an egg bake recipe.
 I’m giving you my final recipe, but below I will elaborate and explain possible variations since I think it’s nice to know that you have options!

 Dietitian Cassie’s Egg Bake Recipe: